cynkra/constructive/README.md

-We can provide to the `data`argument a list, environment, or package where to look for data so we don’t print more than necessary, for example improving the previous example:
+We can provide to the `data`argument a list, environment, or package where to look for data so we don’t print more than necessary, for instance improving the previous example:

 ``` r
 construct(grouped_band_members, data = "dplyr")